-Sunset at Sundays Beach Club
+Activities at Sundays

-As the sun slowly starts to dip, the team lay out huge bean bags and light two bonfires.
+As the sun slowly starts to dip, the team lay out huge bean bags and light two huge bonfires.
 They even offer marshmallows for toasting.
 It makes for a pretty chill vibe after spending your day at Sundays Beach Club.

 Spending the Day at Sundays Beach Club

-So here’s my guide on spending the day at Sundays Beach Club, a great place to chill and relax.
+Sot here’s my guide on spending the day at Sundays Beach Club, a great place to chill and relax.

-If you’ve enjoyed this post, feel free to share using the below links 🙂
+If you’ve enjoyed this guide to Sundays Beach Club, then please do share using the below links!

 Disclaimer: This visit to Sundays Beach Club was entirely paid for by myself and there was no involvement from the tourism board or a hotel.
 This is an independent guide.